takashi-ishio/NCDSearch/README.md

         java -jar ncdsearch.jar dir1 dir2 -lang java < query

 The tool recognizes a programming language by either `-lang` option or a file name of `-q` option.
 The `-lang` option overrides `-q` option's file name.

+It should be noted that the tool reports all similar code fragments by default.
+If you would like to see only exact matches, you can use `-a tld` option that uses Token-level Levenshtein Distance instead of the default strategy.

+        java -jar ncdsearch.jar dir_or_file -lang java -e public static void main(String[] args)

 ### Output Format